bob-erdman/developer-dot/communications/dev-guide_rest_v2/reference/tax-bracket.md

         <td><code>rate</code></td>
         <td><code>[double]</code> <span class="t5">required</span> Tax Rate
           <br/>
           Tax rate for this tax bracket.
 The value cannot be negative.
 For rated taxes, the value must be between 0 and 1.
-Otherwise, the value may be greater than 1.
+Otherwise, the value may be greater than 1
         </td>
       </tr>
       <tr>
         <td><code>rate</code></td>
         <td><code>[double]</code> <span class="t5">required</span> Max Base
           <br/>
           The maximum base that this rate applies to.
-Use <code>2147483647</code> for "unlimited".
+Use <code>2147483647</code> for "unlimited"
         </td>
       </tr>
     </tbody>